 Finding An Album Roon features incredibly powerful tools to let you find just the album you’re looking for.
 Whether you’re looking for an album you’ve known and loved for years or explore albums you’ve never listened to, Roon offers an unparalleled ...

 Classical Music Reimagined Roon understands that how you explore certain genres of music is different.
 That’s why we’ve come up with a completely new visual style and information layout for classical music, bringing advanced discovery and an ...

 Roon will always try to find the best match for the albums in your collection.
 However, if you're not happy with the information we've retrieved, we've made it easy for you to correct it.
 Steps To try and find a better match, click the 3 dots icon on ...

 Why are streaming service tracks and albums appearing in my library that I didn't add?

-    Roon does not add any streaming service content on its own — You either have to manually add content to your library in Roon, or favorite something in the service's app.
-In the past when we’ve seen this happen it is because the account in question ...
+Roon never adds music to your streaming service content on its own — you either have to manually add content to your library in Roon, or favorite something in the streaming service's app.
+If music appears in Roon that you didn't add, there's a strong ...